 Ice Melter Comparison- types of Ice Melters for Home Improvement

-One of the basic factors you should consider when making ice melter compariso is the surface of the material you are treating.
+One of the basic factors you should consider when making ice melter comparison is the surface of the material you are treating.
 If you are treating the wooden deck of your home for instance, you may have to avoid the use of ice melters containing chlorides because chloride can attack the fastening system of the wood, and the brine solution may attract moisture to the pores of the wood, making it to freeze up and form black ice.
-Next factor you should consider is the right amount of melter to use because , excessive use of a melter can lead to run-off issues where chemicals will seep into the environment , causing contamination of sort.
+Next factor you should consider is the right amount of melter to use, because excessive use of a melter can lead to run-off issues where chemicals will seep into the environment, causing contamination.

 In order to create a balancing effect and avoid environmental impact of ice melter applications, experts suggest that you apply a balancer or neutralizer with an ice melter.
 The deicer can neutralize un-used melter before they seep into the environment.